PCem Migration Guide

 [Super 7] FIC VA-503+ | Super Socket 7: [VIA MVP3] FIC VA-503+ |

-Not to be confused with the FIC VA-503A, which has a different southbridge. |
+Not to be confused with the FIC VA-503A, which is a very different board. |

 [Socket 8] Intel VS440FX | Socket 8: [i440FX] Intel VS440FX |